EntireTwix/CCash/README.md

 A webserver hosting a bank system for Minecraft, able to be used from web browser or from CC/OC if you're playing modded.

-the currency model most Minecraft Servers adopt if any, is resource based, usually diamonds, this model is fraught with issues however:
+The currency model usually employed is diamond-based, however, this is fraught with issues:

-- the primary issue is minecraft worlds are infinite leading to hyper inflation as everyone accrues more diamonds
+- The primary issue is minecraft worlds are infinite leading to hyper inflation as everyone accrues more diamonds
-- there is no central authority minting the currency, any consumer can introduce more diamonds to the system
+- There is no central authority minting the currency, any consumer can introduce more diamonds to the system
-- some resources are passively reapable, making the generation of currency a larger focus then of products
+- Some resources are passively reapable, making the generation of currency a larger focus then of products
-- locality is required for transaction
+- Locality is required for transaction
-- theft is possible, ownership is possession based
+- Theft is possible, ownership is possession based

 CCash solves these issues and adds a level of abstraction, the main philosophy of CCash is to have fast core operations that other services build on

 ## Build

-drogon depedencies (varies by OS/distro)
+Drogon depedencies (varies by OS/distro)
 ```
 # Debian
 sudo apt install libjsoncpp-dev uuid-dev openssl libssl-dev zlib1g-dev